postlight/parser/src/extractors/custom/README.md

 export const ExampleExtractor = {
     ...

-    // This example returns the datetime attribute if it exists; if not, it falls back to the text of time.article-timestamp
+    // This example returns the datetime attribute if it exists
     date_published: {
       selectors: [
         ['time.article-timestamp[datetime]', 'datetime'],
-        'time.article-timestamp',
       ],
     },